DasEd955/tunerdesign-gpt/README.md

 not.

 The core constraint is data and scale.
-GPT-2's smallest configuration (117M parameters) was trained on 40 GB of WebText across tens of thousands of GPU-hours.
+GPT-2's smallest configuration (117M parameters) was trained on 40 GB of WebText across tens of thousands of GPU hours.
 The character-level corpus used here is several orders of magnitude smaller, and the model is configured at a fraction of GPT-2's parameter count.
 At this scale, cross-entropy loss does decrease over training epochs, confirming that gradient flow and the optimization loop are functioning